cityjson/cjio_dbexport/README.rst

 + The geometry is expected to be a ``MULTIPOLYGON`` of ``POLYGON Z`` in PostGIS

 + CRS is hardcoded to 7415

++ When exporting CityJSONFeatures, the Transform parameters are hardcoded to the Zwaartepunt bij Putten in the Netherlands

 3DNL